 Can I Sue for a Failure to Diagnose an Epidural Abscess?

-Cases involving medical errors are known as medical negligence, or medical malpractice lawsuits.
+Cases involving medical errors are known as medical negligence or medical malpractice lawsuits.
 These lawsuits seek to hold medical professionals liable for harm to a patient caused by medical mistakes.
 Any delay in treatment of an infection to the spine can result in permanent paralysis.

 How Do I File a Medical Misdiagnosis Malpractice Lawsuit?

-The settlement payout amount is different for every case.
+The settlement payout amount is different for every spinal abscess malpractice case.
 The amount is based on the strength of the liability claim against the medical provider and the damages suffered by the patient.
 For cases that involve permanent harm, the settlement payout compensation is substantial.

 Under Michigan law, a malpractice victim can receive both economic losses and non-economic losses.
 Economic losses are financial losses, such as lost income and medical bills.